Overview

 Honors

-He was named a Northern California Super Lawyer in 2004, 2007, 2008, 2009, 2010, 2011 and 2012 in the field of education law.
+He was named a Northern California Super Lawyer in 2004 and 2007 through 2015 in the field of education law.
 Only five percent of the attorneys in California are selected for this distinction each year.
-Mr. Lozano has been the only attorney in the field of education law who was recognized in 2010 and 2011.
+Mr. Lozano has been the only attorney in the field of education law who was so recognized in 2010 and 2011.